shinjiwlab/shinjiwlab.github.io/_posts/2024-01-19-Interspeech2024-Discrete-Speech-Unit-Challenge.md

   * Efficient discrete speech/audio discrete representation
   * Interpretability in discrete speech/audio discrete representation
   * Other novel usage of discrete representation in speech/audio
+* Please refer to the "Paper submission" section for detail guidance of paper submission.

 ##  Paper submission